Meet our Management Team

 Education: M.B.A., Stanford University Graduate School of Business; B.A., Economics, University of Cambridge

 Along with President Ciarán Power, Christian has grown Discovia to become one of the leading managed eDiscovery service providers to the Fortune 50.
 Christian’s focus is on the “external” – acquiring and managing clients, tracking and discussing industry trends, developing new products and services, driving business strategy and managing the investor group.
 Before coming to the U.S., Christian worked at Reuters in the United Kingdom, where he managed teams responsible for identifying and implementing new product and marketing initiatives.
 Previously, he was with Mercer Management Consulting, advising companies in the transportation, logistics, paper and media industries.
 Christian also has experience in sales management at a publishing start-up and in finance with JP Morgan Chase.
 Married with three children, Christian is an avid cricket fan.
 He survived the Escape from Alcatraz Triathlon and plays soccer in a Palo Alto league.

 Expertise: Service and operations management, management team leadership, financial management, people, client solutions, process development, and strategy

 Education: M.B.A., Stanford University Graduate School of Business; B.A., Philosophy, Trinity College Dublin

 Along with CEO Christian Lawrence, Ciarán has grown Discovia to become one of the leading managed eDiscovery service providers to the Fortune 50.
-Ciarán’s focus is on the “internal” – leading Discovia’s management team in sales, service delivery, operations and finance, and driving a strong culture of accountability, recognition and excellence across the business.
+Ciarán’s has driven a strong culture of accountability, recognition and excellence across the business.
 Ciarán began his career learning the operational characteristics of a variety of companies in the food production, insurance and construction industries.
 Armed with this knowledge, he consulted for Braxton, Mitchell Madison, and Coopers & Lybrand in the United States, United Kingdom and Russia before attending Stanford University.
 While at Stanford’s School of Business, Ciarán assisted Il Fornaio, a California restaurant and bakery chain, with pricing and distribution.
 Married with two children, Ciarán likes to read, play guitar, follow Arsenal, and enjoy a Guinness (especially at the Plough and Stars).

 Title: President of Sales